catamphetamine/webpack-isomorphic-tools/README.md

 I'm currently unfamiliar with ES6 dynamic module loading system because I didn't research this question.
 Anyway it's still a draft specification so I guess good old `require()` is just fine to the time being.

 Also it's good to know that the way all this `require('./asset.whatever_extension')` magic is based on [Node.js require hooks](http://bahmutov.calepin.co/hooking-into-node-loader-for-fun-and-profit.html) and it works with `import`s only when your ES6 code is transpiled by Babel which simply replaces all the `import`s with `require()`s.
 For now, everyone out there uses Babel, both on client and server.
-But when the time comes for ES6 to be widely natively adopted, and when a good enough ES6 module loading specification is released, then I (or someone) will step in and port this "require hook" to ES6 to work with `import`s.
+But when the time comes for ES6 to be widely natively adopted, and when a good enough ES6 module loading specification is released, then I (or someone else) will step in and port this "require hook" to ES6 to work with `import`s.

 ## References